-Dr. Jones will be among the honorees at a virtual ceremony scheduled for 8:00 p.m.
-EST on Tuesday, June 29.
-The theme of this year’s 2021 NEA HCR Awards ceremony is “Out of Struggle Comes Progress: Grounded in our History; Igniting our Future” — and will include an inaugural award dedicated to the lasting legacy of Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.
+Dr. Jones was among the honorees at a virtual ceremony held on Tuesday, June 29.
+The theme of this year’s 2021 NEA HCR Awards ceremony was “Out of Struggle Comes Progress: Grounded in our History; Igniting our Future” — and included an inaugural award dedicated to the lasting legacy of Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.

 Dr. Jones was nominated for this award by NJEA.
 Originally from Palmyra, NJ, he was the valedictorian of his class at Palmyra High School.